 The voltage generated across the width of the flat, rectangular conductor is directly proportional to both the magnitude of the current through it and the strength of the magnetic field.
 Mathematically, it is a product (multiplication) of these two variables.
 The amount of “Hall Voltage” produced for any given set of conditions also depends on the type of material used for the flat, rectangular conductor.
 It has been found that specially prepared “semiconductor” materials produce a greater Hall voltage than do metals, and so modern Hall Effect devices are made of these.

-It makes sense then that if we were to build a device using a Hall-effect sensor where the current through the conductor was pushed by AC voltage from an external circuit and the magnetic field was set up by a pair or wire coils energized by the current of the AC power circuit, the Hall voltage would be in direct proportion to the multiple of circuit current and voltage.
+It makes sense then that if we were to build a device using a Hall-effect sensor where the current through the conductor was pushed by AC voltage from an external circuit and the magnetic field was set up by a pair of wire coils energized by the current of the AC power circuit, the Hall voltage would be in direct proportion to the multiple of circuit current and voltage.
 Having no mass to move (unlike an electromechanical movement), this device is able to provide instantaneous power measurement:

 Not only will the output voltage of the Hall effect device be the representation of instantaneous power at any point in time, but it will also be a DC signal!
 This is because the Hall voltage polarity is dependent upon both the polarity of the magnetic field and the direction of current through the conductor.
-If both current direction and magnetic field polarity reverses—as it would ever half-cycle of the AC power—the output voltage polarity will stay the same.
+If both current direction and magnetic field polarity reverse—as it would ever half-cycle of the AC power—the output voltage polarity will stay the same.

-If voltage and current in the power circuit are 90o out of phase (a power factor of zero, meaning no real power delivered to the load), the alternate peaks of Hall device current and magnetic field will never coincide with each other: when one is at its peak, the other will be zero.
+If voltage and current in the power circuit are 90° out of phase (a power factor of zero, meaning no real power delivered to the load), the alternate peaks of Hall device current and magnetic field will never coincide with each other: when one is at its peak, the other will be zero.
 At those points in time, the Hall output voltage will likewise be zero, being the product (multiplication) of current and magnetic field strength.
 Between those points in time, the Hall output voltage will fluctuate equally between positive and negative, generating a signal corresponding to the instantaneous absorption and release of power through the reactive load.
 The net DC output voltage will be zero, indicating zero true power in the circuit.

 Often it is useful to have a meter to totalize power usage over a period of time rather than instantaneously.
-The output of such a meter can be set in units of Joules, or total energy consumed, since power is a measure of work being done per unit time.
+The output of such a meter can be set in units of Joules, or total energy consumed since power is a measure of work being done per unit time.
 Or, more commonly, the output of the meter can be set in units of Watt-Hours.